List of Desperate Housewives characters: George Williams

+Bree visits Dr. Goldfine in the hospital and, during their conversation, realizes that George was the one who attacked Dr. Goldfine.
+She notifies the police, who then arrive at George's house and seize his bicycle as evidence.

+George retreats to a hotel where Bree is co-hosting a charity event, and sends her a note through a bellman.
+In the note, George reveals he is committing suicide via pills and includes his room number, hoping Bree will come to save him.
+Bree visits his room but refuses to call for help when George declines to take responsibility for Rex's death.
+George dies from the overdose.

+George makes his final appearance in the series finale as one of the ghosts watching over Susan as she leaves Wisteria Lane.

 Austin McCann

 Austin McCann (Josh Henderson) is Edie's troubled teenage nephew.
 When Edie catches him trying to break into her house, she lets him stay with her for some time instead of going to Mexico like he was planning to, since he fought his mother's boyfriend, but she chose her boyfriend instead of Austin.
 He is instantly attracted to Julie, and they spend some time playing cat and mouse but begin a relationship after both being held hostage by Carolyn Bigsby.
 In episode "No Fits, No Fights, No Feuds", Julie gives up her virginity to Austin.
 Shortly afterwards, it is revealed that Austin has been sleeping with Danielle Van De Kamp.
 Austin plans to break it off with her to keep Julie from finding out, but it ends with Danielle threatening to reveal their relationship to Julie if Austin quits having sex with her.
 However, the next episode, Edie and Susan catch Austin and Danielle having sex and, at the end of the episode, Susan tells Julie about Austin and Danielle, which end Julie's relationship with Austin and her friendship with Danielle.
 Austin gets a job at the Scavo Pizzeria, but is fired by Lynette for smoking marijuana on the job.
 Tom hired him back because "teenage girls think he's hot...he'll bring in all the high school girls and half the men's chorus."
 Later on he discovers that he got Danielle pregnant just when he managed to mend his relationship with Julie.
 Orson tells Austin he would need to leave town.
 Although Austin refused, Andrew pointed out that sooner or later he would just hurt Julie again.
 Austin agreed to leave.